Liu-Cheng/graph-database-accel-survey/README.md

 - Niu, Xinyu, Wayne Luk, and Yu Wang.
 "EURECA: On-chip configuration generation for effective dynamic data access."
 Proceedings of the 2015 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays.
 ACM, 2015.

+- Dorrance, Richard, Fengbo Ren, and Dejan Marković.
+"A scalable sparse matrix-vector multiplication kernel for energy-efficient sparse-blas on FPGAs."
+In Proceedings of the 2014 ACM/SIGDA international symposium on Field-programmable gate arrays, pp. 161-170.
+ACM, 2014.